jgyasu/ecoSPECS/README.md

 1. Generate a document containing a short introduction and table using a prompt
 2. Extract tables from a file (pdf and docx supported)

+Ouput documents with the generated tables will be saved in the `output` directory.

 ## Note

 This is a prototype and a possible subset of a functional end-to-end application.
 There are challenged that I am aware of which needs to be solved when deploying to production.